 Nicole L. Kinlock

-Other work: Recently, I worked with a seminar group at Stony Brook on a meta-analysis of the latitudinal diversity gradient.
-I also worked on a project in 2015 assessing the potential risks related to the introduction, dominance, and spread of biological invaders on green roofs.
+Other work: I've been a part of several meta-analysis, including an updated meta-analysis of the latitudinal diversity gradient, a meta-analysis to determine the relationship between species richness and productivity at different levels of land use intensity, as well as a meta-analysis assessing the relationship between native and exotic species richness at different scales.
+I also worked on a project assessing the potential risks related to the introduction, dominance, and spread of biological invaders on green roofs.
 In the past, I’ve been a part of various projects, including assessing the biodiversity of macroinvertebrate communities in wetlands, managing invasive plant species in a mitigated wetland, and quantifying plankton dynamics in the St. Lawrence River.

 650 Life Sciences Building